A SMARTTR workflow for multi-ensemble atlas mapping and brain-wide network analysis

 (4) The authors provided highly detailed information for their segmentation strategy, but the same level of detail was not provided for the registration algorithms.
 Additional details would help users achieve optimal alignment.

 We apologize for this lack of detail.
-The registration strategy depends upon the WholeBrain package for registration to the Allen Mouse Common Coordinate Framework.
-While this strategy has been published and documented elsewhere, we will be revising our methods to better incorporate details of this approach.
+The registration strategy depends upon the WholeBrain (Fürth et al., 2018) package for registration to the Allen Mouse Common Coordinate Framework.
+While this strategy has been published and documented elsewhere, we have substantially revised our methods section on the registration process to better incorporate details of this approach.

 Reviewer #2 (Public review):